To localise or not to localise. That is the question…

-Taking the English first approach
+Taking the English first approach to L&D

-Using English as the dominant corporate language is a popular choice for global organisations that feel they neither have the budget or time for translations.
+It’s a popular choice for global organisations that feel they neither have the budget or time for translations.
 However, Richard Sullivan, experienced in leading international L&D programmes at Ernst & Young (EY), offers a word of warning: “In assuming that everybody speaks English, there’s an assumption that people would also understand the cultural differences in language”.

 Lydia Charilaou, Head of L&D at Olam Cocoa, warned that delivering training in English can alienate junior employees.
 “They get left behind because their English language levels are not as advanced as those who are more senior.”